"We Pay More Guaranteed!" - Paul Altieri, Founder & CEO

 Below you will find some useful information on vintage Rolex watches including but not limited to the celebrated Rolex Submariner, along with useful info and facts about the most significant changes in its long history.
 We also wish to include the most prominent references and auction results (hammer prices) from Sothebys and Christies.
 We hope you find this brief guid helpful.

-Born in 1954, the Rolex Submariner was given the distinction of being the first watch a diver or submarine operator could wear 200-meters down into the sea.
+Born in 1954, the vintage Submariner was given the distinction of being the first watch a diver or submarine operator could wear 200-meters down into the sea.
 The watch boasts of a time-recorder that can be calibrated from zero to 60 and comes encased in a beautiful pressure resistant Oyster case.
 The Submariner 6200 also includes an 8mm-diameter crown and elegant explorer dial that features a triangle at its top.

 In 1959, Rolex made some major changes to the much loved Submariner.
 The main difference was the addition of “shoulders” that were featured on the crown side in an effort to protect the winding and setting mechanism.
 Through 1964, the shoulders were pyramid shaped and as the model further evolved became rounded.
 The Submariner 5512 can be taken down to depths of 200-meters and is also noted for its oversized crown.